 Developmental Psychology: Infancy & Childhood

 Psychological development of the individual, from conception up to early adolescence.
 Theory, methodology, and research are presented in the areas of perception, learning, cognition, language, social, and moral development.
 Prerequisite: Psychology 101.

 Developmental Psychology: Adolescence

-A developmental approach to the study of the adolescent.
-Attention is given to the physical, emotional, social, and cognitive development of the adolescent as well as theoretical and methodological issues.
-This course includes research addressing the role of family, peers, schools, and culture in adolescent development.
-Prerequisite: Psychology 101.
+A developmental approach to the study of adolescence and emerging adulthood.
+Theory, methodology, and research are presented in the areas of physical, cognitive, social, emotional, and moral development.
+This course will discuss research addressing the role of family, peers, schools, and culture in adolescence and emerging adulthood.
+Prerequisite: Psychology 101

 Human Growth and Development through the Lifespan

 This course provides an overview of development across the lifespan from the prenatal period to death.
 We will examine various theoretical currents in developmental psychology and explore the physical, cognitive, and social/emotional changes in each major developmental stage: prenatal, infancy, early childhood, middle childhood, adolescence, young adulthood, middle adulthood, and late adulthood.
 Particular topics will be expanded upon to increase your understanding of current issues in development using empirical research.
 Prerequisite: Psych 101.
 This course is intended for students, primarily those majoring in Health Sciences, who plan to pursue a career in the health professions.
 Does not count toward the psychology major.
 Credit may not be granted for this course and Psychology 225.

 Introduction to Brain & Behavior